-The Full 'Stranger Things' Season 3 Trailer Is Here To Get You Pumped For Summer
+The First 'Stranger Things' Season 3 Trailer Is Here To Get You Pumped For Summer

 It's been one heck of a wait, but the full Stranger Things Season 3 trailer is finally here.
 For fans who have been waiting for the next chapter of the Hawkins' kids story... get ready.
 It looks intense.

 Though it's been 18 months and counting since Stranger Things Season 2 arrived on Netflix for Halloween of 2017, in the world of Hawkins Indiana, it's only been six months since fans last checked in.
 Season 2, set from Halloween to Christmas of 1984, ended with Mike and Eleven sharing their first kiss while Max and Lucas did the same.
 Since then, the two couples seem to have managed to make eighth-grade level relationships work.
 Meanwhile, with the end of the school year, Steve has graduated and gotten himself a job slinging ice cream, and Dustin was apparently sent off somewhere (summer camp maybe?) only to return just in time for the Fourth of July.

 That's right.
 This is the first time the kids of Hawkins Middle School (who are now all about to enter Hawkins High next year) will not be attending classes as part of the story.
 Instead, it's the summer of 1985, and the only school these kids are attending is the one of life.

 The good news: Dustin and Steve's brotherhood lives!
 One of the best calls the show made last season was teaming those two up, and it looks like "Dad Steve" will be back in action this season.